Mathuv/guides-django/series_3/part_05.rst

 writing es6 code
 -----------------

 At this point, everythig will just work.
-All you have to do is run your ``gulp development`` command.
+All you have to do is run your ``gulp start`` command.
 You can also test out some ES6 code and watch it work.

 So for example, if you write this: